A Supermarket in California: Critical analysis

-Critic Nick Selby, in an essay titled "Queer Shoulders to the Wheel: Whitman, Ginsberg, and a Bisexual Poetics", suggests that the poem presents sexuality as one of several opposing forces in the novel.
-Selby states that the binary opposites of heterosexuality and homosexuality function in the poem in the same manner as other opposites that make up the major themes of the work: capitalism vs. communism, American vs. Unamerican, and counterculture vs. culture.
-He adds that Ginsberg ironically uses the setting of the supermarket to show how mainstream culture forces conformity upon the consumer, highlighting the "radical sexuality" of the poet and putting it into a broader social context.
+Critic Nick Selby, in an essay titled "'Queer Shoulders to the Wheel': Whitman, Ginsberg, and a Bisexual Poetics", suggests that "A Supermarket in California" presents sexuality as one of several opposing forces.
+Selby states that the binary opposites of heterosexuality and homosexuality function in the poem in the same manner as other opposites that make up the major themes of the work: capitalist vs. communist, American vs. un-American, and mainstream culture vs. counterculture.
+He adds that Ginsberg ironically uses the supermarket setting to show how mainstream culture forces conformity upon consumers, to highlight the "radical homosexuality" of Whitman and Ginsberg, and to put the poets' sexual non-conformity into a broader social context.